Magnetic Drag and 3-D Effects in Theoretical High-Resolution Emission Spectra of Ultrahot Jupiters: the Case of WASP-76b: Acknowledgments

 \section{Acknowledgments}

 This work was generously supported by a grant from the Heising-Simons Foundation.
 Many of the calculations in this paper made use of the Great Lakes High Performance Computing Cluster maintained by the University of Michigan.
+The authors also thank the reviewer for their helpful comments which improved the quality of this work.